Travel to the UK during Covid-19: What you need to know before you go - KVIA

 What’s the Covid situation?

+However case rates are rising again and there are concerns about the impact of the Delta variant.

-There have been over 5 million Covid cases and more than 128,500 deaths in the UK as of July 8.
+There have been more than 5 million Covid cases and more than 128,700 deaths in the UK as of July 15.

 The UK was the world’s first country to begin a vaccination program, which has lessened the burden on the National Health Service.